asteves/site/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD Student at UC Berkeley.
+I am a PhD Student in the Travers Deparment of Political Science at UC Berkeley.
 My primary research interests are military organizations, the determinants of political violence, non-state actors, and causal inference.
 I am also interested in creating tools to make software easier to use for non-technical political scientists.